s-sameer/kubernetes-tutorial/notes.md

   - Define the desired state of your system, and Kubernetes works to maintain that state

 What is a Kubernetes cluster?
-- A Kubernetes cluster is a set of nodes (group of machines) that work together to run containerized applications managed by Kubernetes.
+- A Kubernetes cluster is a set of nodes (group of machines) that work together to run containerized applications.
 - The cluster consists of at least one master (control plane) node and multiple worker nodes.

 What is a Node?